-What if you could generate hundreds of real estate leads over time just by hosting and attending more parties?
+What if you could generate hundreds of real estate leads over time just by hosting and attending more real estate meetups and parties?
 Well, you can, if you’re using local meetups for real estate!
 If you’re someone who prefers to farm instead of hunt, then event marketing will be an absolute gold mine for you!
 Here’s how it’s done!

 Step #1: Pick Your Party

 Jot down a list of things that you’d like to do more of…